Strategic Planning

 Most organizations know when they need help with Strategic Planning.
 They turn to SYMMETRICS when facing these types of issues:

-• To be a success, we're going to need a powerful positioning in the marketplace
+To be a success, we're going to need a practical planning process that works for us

 Facilitation